ror-community/ror-records/README.md

 *Note that only specific Github users (ROR staff) are allowed to open/merge pull requests and create releases.*

 1. Go to https://github.com/ror-community/ror-records/pulls (Pull requests tab in ror-records repository)
-2. Click New pull request at right
+2. Click New pull request at right and set the following options:
-3. Click the Base dropdown at left and choose Main.
+    - Base: Main
-4. Click the Compare dropdown and choose Staging.
+    - Compare: Staging

-5. Click Create pull request, enter ```Merge vX.X to production``` in the Title field.
+3. Click Create pull request, enter ```Merge vX.X to production``` in the Title field.
 Leave the Comments field blank.
-6. Double-check that the Base dropdown is set to Main and that the list of updated files appears to be correct, then click Create pull request
+4. Double-check that the Base dropdown is set to Main and that the list of updated files appears to be correct, then click Create pull request
-7. A Github action Production pull request will be triggered, which checks that the user has permission to open a pull request.
+5. A Github action Production pull request will be triggered, which checks that the user has permission to open a pull request.
-8. Once the Production pull request workflow has completed successfully, request approval from another ROR team member in Slack.
+6. Once the Production pull request workflow has completed successfully, request approval from another ROR team member in Slack.
 At least one approval is required before merging the pull request.
-9. After the pull request has been approved, click Merge pull request.
+7. After the pull request has been approved, click Merge pull request.
-10. Go to https://github.com/ror-community/ror-records/releases (Release tab in ror-records repository)
+8. Go to https://github.com/ror-community/ror-records/releases (Release tab in ror-records repository)
-11. Click Draft new release at right
+9. Click Draft new release at right
-12. Click the Choose a tag dropdown and enter the version number for the release, ex v1.3.
+10. Click the Choose a tag dropdown and enter the version number for the release, ex v1.3.
 This should be the same number as the release branch and the directory that the release files are located in.
 Click Create new tag X.X on publish.
-13. In the Release name field, enter ```vX.X``` (replace X.X with the release tag number)
+11. In the Release name field, enter ```vX.X``` (replace X.X with the release tag number)
-14. In the Dsecribe this release field, enter ```Includes updates listed in https://github.com/ror-community/ror-records/milestone/X``` (link to correct milestone for this release)
+12. In the Dsecribe this release field, enter ```Includes updates listed in https://github.com/ror-community/ror-records/milestone/X``` (link to correct milestone for this release)
-15. Click Publish release
+13. Click Publish release
-16. A Github action [Deploy to prod v2 only](https://github.com/ror-community/ror-records/actions/workflows/main_release.yml) will be triggered, which pushes the new and updated JSON files to AWS S3, indexes the data into the production v2 ROR Elasticsearch index.
+14. A Github action [Deploy to prod v2 only](https://github.com/ror-community/ror-records/actions/workflows/main_release.yml) will be triggered, which pushes the new and updated JSON files to AWS S3, indexes the data into the production v2 ROR Elasticsearch index.
 Success/error status will be shown in Github actions and posted to the #ror-curation-releases Slack channel.
 The new data should now be available in https://ror.org/search and https://api.ror.org/v2/organizations

 ## Test v2 Production release